AIBCRG/CurFed-CHARM/README.md

 ## Data processing
 To process the RAW data to Frames, we need to install the Metavision SDK.
 The details are available here: https://docs.prophesee.ai/4.6.2/index.html
-We have also uploaded the code for processing in the repository named: RAWdatatoEventFrames.py
+We have also uploaded the code for processing in the repository named:
+<font color="red">RAWdatatoEventFrames.py</font>

 ## Sample